SimVenture 2023: July 13-16, 2023

 Visit our Discord chat server or reach out to us on social media @pilotedgeatc

 The first SimVenture was created by PilotEdge and hosted in July of 2020.
 While the initial concept was to prepare people to fly into AirVenture, the pandemic forced a pivot to more of a nostalgic approach to allow pilots to engage in an exciting aviation-related activity from the safety of their home flight simulators.

-Throughout the course of the SimVenture 2020 event, only the Fisk Arrival was simulated and there were over 1,000 operations into Oshkosh on the PilotEdge network.
+Throughout the course of the SimVenture 2020 event, there were over 1,000 arrivals into Oshkosh on the PilotEdge network.

-In 2021, the event took more of a training approach as pilots could use SimVenture to prepare to fly to AirVenture just a week later.
-The Warbird arrival was also introduced for turboprops that year.
-2021 brought over 1,100 operations throughout the event.
+Beginning in 2021, the event took more of a training approach as pilots could use SimVenture to prepare to fly to AirVenture just a week later.
+2021 and 2022 both saw well over 1,000 arrivals throughout the event.

 PilotEdge’s SimVenture event, the PilotEdge SimVenture Notice and any other material provided by PilotEdge regarding SimVenture is for flight simulator purposes only.
 None of the material or guidance shall be used for real world flight or navigation.
 Refer to EAA’s official Notice when actually flying to AirVenture.